 And yes, Haines adds, the millennials are driving the trends for at-home connectivity and more efficient heating and cooling systems.
 “As millennials invest in their homes, they expect their home systems like HVAC to not only do what they are told, but to monitor and modify themselves and to proactively communicate with the homeowner.
 We also see that the millennials and Generation X are much more sophisticated about energy efficiency and those consequences of their heating and cooling systems.”

 While February is the right time to look at trends for the year, it’s also a perfect time to benefit from savings that will pay off in the coming months.
 For the next several weeks many Service Experts centers are offering free or deeply discounted equipment when you buy a qualifying item, such as a free furnace when you invest in an AC system.
 Seasonal tune-ups are also deeply discounted just in time for the coldest months of the year.
-Call Neal Harris Service Experts Heating, Air Conditioning & Plumbing in Kansas City today to schedule a complimentary in-home estimate or to set up a heating tune up to make sure your system is ready to keep you comfortable and safe all winter long.
+Call Neal Harris Service Experts in Kansas City today to schedule a complimentary in-home estimate or to set up a heating tune up to make sure your system is ready to keep you comfortable and safe all winter long.